-AIRLYMPUS: Novel Subcutaneous Biologic for High-Risk Severe Asthma
+AIRLYMPUS: Novel Subcutaneous Biologic for High-Risk Asthma (Mild-to-Moderate)

 A new injectable biologic for severe asthma that has not responded to standard treatment.
 This innovative subcutaneous therapy targets inflammatory pathways in high-risk patients not yet eligible for traditional biologics, potentially preventing progression to more severe disease.